WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 type as argument and returns a new type.

-Generic types have two roles in this schema: they underlie the built-in concepts of Lists and Maps; and they can be used to model certain ‘user-defined’ types -- such as a Permission type which might need to have the type of permission ‘plugged in’.
+Generic types have two roles in this schema: they underlie the built-in concepts of Lists and Options; and they can be used to model certain ‘user-defined’ types -- such as a Permission type which might need to have the type of permission ‘plugged in’.

 ### Type Equality